fenago/github-developers-tortoisegit/readme.md

 2. Introduction to GitHub
 3. Working Locally and Branching with Git
 4. Viewing Local Project History
+5. Create, Clone Repository and Push changes using TortoiseGit
-5. Merging Pull Requests
+6. Merging Pull Requests
-6. Resolving Merge Conflicts
+7. Resolving Merge Conflicts
-7. Finding the bug in your project
-8. GitHub Organization
-9. Managing your profile README
+8. Compare Local Changes using TortoiseGit
+9. Create and switch branches using TortoiseGit
-10. GitHub Actions / Workflows
+10. GitHub Organization
 11. Extracting Data from the Repository
 12. Reverting Commits and Rewriting History
 13. Communicate using Markdown
 14. GitHub Pages
 15. Connect the Dots in a GitHub Repository
+16. Managing your profile README
+17. GitHub Actions / Workflows